Erdragh/Neoforge-Kotlin-MDK/README.md

 # Kotlin MDK

 This is a repo that takes NeoForge's MDKs and ports them to Kotlin.
-NeoForge has a dedicated GitHub organization for the MDKs, this Kotlin fork does not yet have this.
+NeoForge has a dedicated GitHub organization for the MDKs, which is linked in the original README below.
+The mirrors of the Kotlin versions are available [here](https://github.com/NeoForgeKotlinMDKs).

 ---